melonproject-archive/welcome/README.md

 ## Getting started

-After installation is complete, go to the above `welcome` directory, open a terminal and launch meteor:
+After installation is complete, go to the above `website` directory, open a terminal and launch meteor:

   ```
   meteor --settings=settings-development.json